iamtheblackunicorn/strawberrymilk/README.markdown

 - `styles`: To make your content look pretty, you need a stylesheet.
 Load this from somewhere else. ***Strawberry Milk*** doesn't support local stylesheets.
 - `output`: What is the output HTML file supposed to be called?

-You can customize these fields of course to what you feel comfortable with.

 Next, open up `01.markdown` located in the `content` folder.
 (Please note that this folder's name has to be the same as the `content` field in the configuration file.)
 It will contain something like this:

 ```markdown